1

 Objection: “War is inevitable.
 Countries need militaries to survive.”

-Response: Several countries prove otherwise.
+Response: Several countries suggest otherwise.

-The pattern: Countries choosing peace get richer.
+The pattern: Countries choosing peace often get richer.
 Countries choosing war get poorer.
 Countries drained by disease are unstable and start fights.
 Countries investing in their people become too prosperous to bother with war.

 “All Wars on X Have Failed”